 SEAN: Digitally there are some debuts.
 Sazan and Comet Girl (Sazan to Suisei no Shoujo) is a done-in-1 omnibus from LEED Magazine’s Torch, and, despite being a LEED publication, does not appear to be in the style of Golgo 13.
 It’s a sci-fi story.
 It’s also in full color.

 ASH: I’m curious about this one, though I’ll likely wait for the print volume.

-MELINDA: That sounds interesting.
+MJ: That sounds interesting.

 MICHELLE: It does!